tibber/com.tibber.athom/README.txt

 Integration with Tibber, with Pulse and Watty support.

-Note!
-Pulse and Watty now supports displaying current for phase 1, 2 and 3.
+New: Pulse and Watty now supports displaying current for phase 1, 2 and 3.
 In order to show new values in Homey you will need to remove and re-add Pulse/Watty device.
+New: Home hourly and daily consumption report is now disabled by default.
+You can enable it in the Home device's advanced settings.

 Flow cards